mozilla/open-leadership-framework/_articles/whitepaper.md

 - **Sharing:** They make the work easy to adapt, reproduce, and spread.
 - **Participation & inclusion:** They make the work inviting, relevant, and safe for all.

-To apply these principles, open leaders take these **actions**.
+To apply these principles, open leaders take these **practices**.
 They:

 - **Design:** They make contextual, deliberate decisions about how and when to be open.
 - **Build:** They create structures, and systems that ensure clarity and process-based management.